tvartom/ansible-collection-serveradmin/README.md

 Set Root Password and user if wanted.
 (The user will be set up by `<prefix>_ansible_serveradmin`, so not needed.)

 Wait until completed.
-Remove CentOS installation disk and reboot.
+Remove AlmaLinux installation disk and reboot.

 #### 8. Log in as `root` to make sure your network is set up and find your ip-address.